 O for options and obstacles

 Options and obstacles to progress should be part of the discussion when goal setting.
 Opportunities vary from area to area and tower to tower.
 The ringer may have reached the level of performance at the home tower and may need to ring somewhere else to enable progression to occur.It may be that the ringer simply is not getting enough rope time to learn the method.
 As we know, intensive training leads to faster learning.
 Often one practice a week is not sufficient for those learning their first methods.
 For ringers who only attend intermittently the chances of progress are greatly reduced.
-When there were more frequent church services a ringer would have the chance to ring 3 times a week at his or her home tower, once for practice, once for morning service and once for evensong.
+When there were more frequent church services a ringer would have the chance to ring three times a week at their home tower, once for practice, once for morning service and once for evensong.
 Now a church may only have a service every few weeks and the opportunity to ring on a Sunday has reduced.

 Theory of the method is important.
 The teacher should hold theory sessions for early ringers to ensure that the method being learned is thoroughly understood.
 The ringer needs to know what to do.
 If the ringer does not know the order of work for example, for the method they are learning, they are attempting the impossible.
 It is not possible to ring something if what is being attempted is not learned.
 This may seem rather basic but frequently learners attempt methods without actually having learned sufficient to allow them to make a successful attempt at ringing it!

-The theory power point lectures provided by ART in the Teaching Toolbox provide the teacher with a comprehensive, ready made and easy to use theory sessions.
+The theory PowerPoint lectures provided by ART in the Teaching Toolbox provide the teacher with a comprehensive, ready made and easy to use theory sessions.
 They can be taken to the tower on a CD and shown to the appropriate learner before or after a practice session for example.
 As a teacher it is worth checking by asking the ringer the order of work or getting them to draw it out on a white board or piece of paper at each practice, until you are certain they really do know the theory of what they are attempting.
 Homework should be encouraged.

 W for Way Forward

 As the teacher you can help identify which skills need developing and how and where to get the practice required to develop the skills.
 That is to say to convert what is needed into a series of action steps for your ringer to take.
-The advice may be to ring more frequently, to attend a particular practice, to attend branch practices and outings, to read a certain book* or use other teaching aids, to use the resources and quizzes on the Ringing Teachers SmART Ringer site, to learn more at home or even to attend a residential ringing course.
+The advice may be to ring more frequently, to attend a particular practice, to attend branch practices and outings, to read a certain book or use other teaching aids, to use the resources and quizzes on the Ringing SmART Ringer site, to learn more at home or even to attend a residential ringing course.

 Each ringer needs their own “way forwards”, i.e. plan of action designed to suit their specific needs and to help them GROW and achieve what it is they have decided to attempt.